 If you have received a visit from one of these agencies, and you would like to make a payment towards your arrears, you will need to contact them directly.
 This is because once HMRC has appointed a third-party agency to collect the money on their behalf, they are the ones who will be responsible for taking payment.
 However, before you hand over any money to a debt collection firm, you should speak to HMRC first in order to verify the legitimacy of the agency and the amount which is owed.

-The sole aim of HMRC sending debt collectors to your business premises is to recover the money owed.
-If you do not have available funds to clear your balance, the debt collectors have the ability to seize company assets in order to cover the shortfall.
+The sole aim of HMRC sending debt collectors to your business premises is to recover the money owed to clear your outstanding tax arrears.
+If you do not have available funds to clear your balance, HMRC debt collectors have the ability to seize company assets in order to cover the shortfall.

 If you are unable to clear your balance but you want to avoid your assets being taken, there may be an opportunity to set up a Time to Pay (TTP) arrangement which allows you to repay the amount owed in a more affordable manner.
 You will typically be given a maximum of 12 months in which to clear your arrears, and during this time you must also continue to pay any further tax which falls due.

 You can arrange a TTP with HMRC directly, or alternatively you can engage a UK Liquidators licensed insolvency practitioner to do this on your behalf if you would prefer.
-We can harness of vast experience of dealing with HMRC to present your case in the best possible light, and thereby increasing your chances of being able to negotiate a TTP for your company.
+We have a huge amount of experience when it comes to dealing with HMRC, and we can use this to present your case in the best possible light, increasing your chances of being able to negotiate a TTP for your company.

 A visit from a HMRC collection or field force agent often represents an escalation of debt recovery efforts in order to recover tax arrears.
-If your company has failed to keep its tax obligations up to date for some time, this may hint at deep-rooted issues with your businesses financial position.
+If your company has failed to keep its tax obligations up to date for some time, this may hint at deep-rooted issues with your company's finances.

-You should use this as a wake-up call that you need to take steps to resolve the problems your business is currently facing.
+You should take this as a warning sign that you need to take steps to resolve the problems your business is currently facing.
 A company which has significant arrears to HMRC often owes money to other creditors which are proving similarly difficult to manage.

 If you are in this position, you should seek expert help and advice from a licensed insolvency practitioner at the earliest available opportunity.
 They will be able to talk you through your options and provide independent and impartial advice as to the long-term viability of your company.